2015-2016 Iota Lambda Sigma Writing Contest

 3. Essays must be typewritten on 8 ½ x 11 sheets.

-4. It is preferred you submit essays via e-mail as Microsoft Word or WordPerfect documents.
-The e-mail addresses are email@example.com or firstname.lastname@example.org.
+4. It is preferred you submit essays via e-mail as Microsoft Word.
+The e-mail address is email@example.com.
 I will confirm receipt of you essay.

-6. Entrants must include a cover sheet, which clearly states contestant’s name, address, phone number, email, school name, teacher’s name, school’s phone number, Texas SkillsUSA Chapter number and the topic for the current year contest.
+5. Entrants must include a cover sheet, which clearly states contestant’s name, school name, full school address, school phone number, email, teacher’s name, Texas SkillsUSA Chapter number and the topic for the current year contest.
+The coversheet should be in a professional type format without special embellishments.

-8. Essays should be emailed or mailed to Iota Lambda Sigma to the address below.
+7. Essays must be emailed to Iota Lambda Sigma to the address above.

 9. All entries become the property of ILS and will not be returned.

-10. ILS will notify the top five contestants and the winner will be announced during the Texas SkillsUSA state contest.
+10. ILS will notify the top five contestants and the winner will be announced during the opening ceremonies at the Texas SkillsUSA state contest.

 1. ILS reserves the right to publish, reproduce, copy and display winning essays.